Qifu Chipan

-Qifu Chipan (乞伏熾磐; died 428), formally Prince Wenzhao of (Western) Qin ((西)秦文昭王), was a prince of the Xianbei-led Chinese Western Qin dynasty.
-During his reign, Western Qin reached its prime after he destroyed and seized the territory of the rival state Southern Liang in 414, but it then began a gradual decline under attacks by Xia and Northern Liang.
-When he died in 428, he left his state in a troubled position, and by 431, the state was destroyed, and his son Qifu Mumo captured and then killed by the Xia emperor Helian Ding.
+Qifu Chipan (乞伏熾磐; died 428), also known by his posthumous name as the Prince Wenzhao of Western Qin (西秦文昭王), was a prince of the Xianbei-led Chinese Western Qin dynasty.
+During his reign, the Western Qin reached its prime after he destroyed and seized the territory of the rival Southern Liang dynasty in 414, but it then began a gradual decline under attacks by the Hu Xia dynasty and Northern Liang dynasty.
+When he died in 428, he left his state in a troubled position, and by 431, the state was destroyed, and his son Qifu Mumo captured and then killed by the Hu Xia emperor Helian Ding.

 During Qifu Gangui's first reign

 It is not known when Qifu Chipan was born to his father Qifu Gangui, nor is it known for certain who his mother was.
 However, it appears likely that he was born prior to Western Qin's establishment by his uncle Qifu Guoren (in 383), because he was Qifu Gangui's oldest son, and it also appears likely that his mother was Qifu Gangui's wife Queen Bian.
 In 388, after Qifu Guoren died, Qifu Gangui became prince.

 The first historical reference to Qifu Chipan was in 393, when Qifu Gangui created Qifu Chipan crown prince.
 By this point, he was already described as brave and intelligent, and more capable than his father.
 He quickly became a key official in his father's administration.